SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                                the read-only pages; select RETURN TO MENU or hold SET to return to the SERVICE MENU.
 Before normal PLL initialization, the
                                                DIAGNOSTICS function uses read-only I²C probing; values remain '-' until the first successful status read; failed reads mark affected pages with '!' immediately, while sustained startup failures replace stale live values with '-'.
 The first successful read establishes the expected power-on POR baseline; later POR events and sustained I²C losses that subsequently recover are counted.
+Before normal
-Lock timing and output-port command data are shown as not initialized.
+                                               PLL initialization, lock timing and output-port command data are shown as not initialized; the output-port command remains so until the first successful PLL programming.
                           • SYSTEM INFO      > Shows the full firmware version and copyright information.
                           • I2C FALLBACK     > Available only when the SERVICE MENU is entered during startup; restores the fail-safe I²C address (0x61) and returns to the startup SERVICE MENU.
 Normal initialization resumes only after explicitly leaving the menu.